"Joint Custody with a Jerk"

 Review by Megan Parlette

 We all have to deal with jerks from time-to-time, but what if the jerk is your former partner and current co-parent?
-This is the main question answered by this book.
+This is the main question answered by the book Joint Custody with a Jerk.
 The themes of this work are the importance of effective co-parenting, cultivating effective communication techniques, and narrowing down and solving problems.

 I was taken in by the easy-to-read flow of this book, and I appreciate its light-hearted tone, even while it deals with serious subject matter.
 As Mary Poppins says, “A spoonful of sugar helps the medicine go down…” And this book does ask you to take your medicine, but it also provides the prescription for handling other people as well.